ginstrom/intelligence-horizon-novel/cline_docs/authoringGuideline.md

 - **No Headings:** Do not create any subordinate headings (H2, H3, scene break markers, Roman numerals, etc.)
 - **Scene Transitions:** Indicate scene changes with transitional prose or a blank line, never with a heading

+### Chapter Endings and Continuity
+- **Avoid Summarizing:** Do not end chapters with summaries of what happened or what was learned
+- **Emotionally Impactful Endings:** Aim for each chapter to end on an emotionally impactful note—think cliffhanger, revelation, or meaningful resolution
+- **Seamless Transitions:** Make each chapter pick up seamlessly from where the previous chapter left off, maintaining narrative flow
+- **Outline Fidelity:** Before marking a chapter as completed, ensure that all events specified in the chapter outline are included faithfully

 ### Foreshadowing
 - **Restraint Principle:** A little foreshadowing goes a long way—use sparingly and subtly
 - **Single Hints:** Prefer one well-placed hint over multiple obvious references